coderedtails/blog/actor_paradigm_v2.md

 ## Letting go

-> Improve the wording in this section.
-Clean up the end...
-possibly add an example

-Error handling cases is hard.
+Handling errors is hard.
 Handling errors elegantly is harder.
-Doing it in a distributed, concurrent application is among the hardest.
+Doing so in a distributed, concurrent application is among the hardest.

 Akka has a very interesting approach to error handling: let it fail.
 From time to time actors will encounter problems, like an unplugged network cable when talking to a 3. party or a failing database that that won't take any new connections.
 Usually, such problems are solved locally, by catching some kind of exception, logging and more often than not, re-throwing an exception.
 After all, what should we do?